Clinical Musician Certification Program (CMCP)

 Students who are graduates of another clinical music training program or who have extensive experience in playing at the bedside in a clinical setting may qualify for a Modified Requirements Track by meeting the prerequisites.
 Please contact the home office for more details.

 The Clinical Musician Certification Program (CMCP) was developed in 2002 by Laurie Riley, a pioneer in the field of clinical music.
 It has been accredited by the National Standards Board for Therapeutic Musicians (NSBTM) since 2008.
 As the current director, I am building upon the strong foundation laid down by Laurie Riley and Dee Sweeney, CCM, who directed the program from 2007 to 2015.
 I am an active therapeutic musician and Vibroacoustic Harp Therapy Practitioner in Montana.
-Our mentors, located throughout the United States, Canada, and France, are certified therapeutic musicians who bring many years of collective experience in the field from various backgrounds.
+Our mentors, located throughout the United States, Canada, and Italy, are certified therapeutic musicians who bring many years of collective experience in the field from various backgrounds.

 Come explore the world of therapeutic music and be a healing presence to those in need.